NVIDIA/NeMo/README.md

 <a id="markdown-model-finetuning" name="model-finetuning"></a>

-We also provide an easy-to-use tool to help fine-tuning the trained checkpoints on GLUE tasks for T5 models.
+We also provide an easy-to-use tool to help fine-tuning the trained checkpoints on GLUE tasks for T5 models and on XNLI for mT5 models.
 Fine-tuning for GPT-3 models are not supported.

 #### 4.8.1.
 T5 Fine-tuning
 <a id="markdown-t5-finetuning" name="t5-finetuning"></a>